All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why has every diet failed me before?

 Because diets address behavior, not biology.
 At 300+ pounds, your hormonal environment actively resists caloric restriction.
-Weight loss medication addresses the hormonal barriers (elevated ghrelin, insulin resistance, leptin resistance) that make dieting futile at severe obesity levels.
-It is not that you failed the diet.
+Weight loss medication addresses the hormonal barriers (improved ghrelin, insulin resistance, leptin resistance) that make dieting futile at severe obesity levels.
+It isn't that you failed the diet.
 The diet was insufficient for your condition.

 Can I afford this on a tight budget?